Obviously, no-one knows what the original Noodle Incident involved.

 In another incident, Calvin put worms on his dad's dinner plate.
 Like the Trope Namer, he doesn't want to talk about it, and it seems to be a Never Live It Down moment for him.

 Another strip has Calvin asks his dad "Would you still love me if I did something bad?
 He means something "really, really" bad.
-Dad asks "CALVIN, WHAT DID YOU DO?"
+Dad asks "CALVIN, WHAT HAVE YOU DONE?"

 Calvin's parents are once shown discussing child rearing after "the contractor says it will cost $200 to fix".
 It's never mentioned what exactly Calvin broke.

 One strip shows that Calvin flooded the house.
 How he did this is never touched upon.

 Another strip, he's worried about his dad finding out his broke his dad's binoculars.
 When Hobbes suggests that maybe Calvin could repair the binoculars, Calvin goes gets the binoculars.
 He brings a box and tells him "don't sneeze" as he pours out a pile of very tiny pieces.
 How he managed to do that to a pair of binoculars, is never elaborated.